lum-supakorn/lum-supakorn.github.io/_posts/2024-02-08-transport-equation-fvm-unstructured-mesh.markdown

 ## Scalar Transport Equation

 The equation we are working with is the steady-state scalar transport (convection-diffusion) equation with no sources.
-The equation is integrated over an arbitrary volume (cell), and the divergence theorem was applied to yield surface integrals:
+The equation is integrated over an arbitrary volume (cell), and the divergence theorem is applied to yield surface integrals:

 $$ \int_S\rho\phi\textbf{v}\cdot \textbf{n}\mathrm{d}S = \int_S \Gamma \nabla \phi\cdot\textbf{n}\mathrm{d}S $$